microsoft/PowerApps-Samples/ai-builder/README.md

 *Citation*: Sakar, C.O., Polat, S.O., Katircioglu, M. et al. Neural Comput & Applic (2018). <https://doi.org/10.1007/s00521-018-3523-0>

-### Personal Bank Loan

-This is a synthetic dataset.
-The prediction scenario is whether a customer of a bank will be approved a loan based on the profile information of the customer.
--	**Solution**: AIBuilderPersonalBankLoan_1_0_0_0.zip
--	**Data**: aib_personalbankloan.csv

 ### Steel Plates Fault

 This dataset is from the UCI Machine Learning Repository.
 The prediction scenario is whether a stainless steel plate has a surface defect using indicators that approximate shape and reflective properties of the steel plate.